holepunchto/bare/README.md

 #### `Bare.on('uncaughtException', err)`

-Emitted when a JavaScript exception is thrown within an exectuion context without being caught by any exception handlers within that execution context.
+Emitted when a JavaScript exception is thrown within an execution context without being caught by any exception handlers within that execution context.
 By default, uncaught exceptions are printed to `stderr` and the processes aborted.
 Adding an event listener for the `uncaughtException` event overrides the default behavior.

 #### `Bare.on('unhandledRejection', reason, promise)`